trofi/trofi.github.io.gen/posts/272-peeking-at-stale-nixpkgs-packages.md

 `repology.org` API [provides](https://repology.org/api) a `json`
 table we can fetch and inspect directly.
 Joining this data against the installed system should yield something useful.
 Let's see how hard it is.

-To get data related to `matser` branch of `nixpkgs` we can filter on `nix_unstable` repo with `inrepo=nix_unstable` parameter:
+To get data related to `master` branch of `nixpkgs` we can filter on `nix_unstable` repo with `inrepo=nix_unstable` parameter:

 ```